AdobeDocs/id-service.en/help/introduction/overview.md

 ---
-description: The role of the Experience Cloud Identity Service in the Adobe Experience Cloud.
+description: The role of the Experience Platform Identity Service in the Adobe Experience Cloud.
-seo-description: The Experience Cloud Identity Service enables the common identification framework for the Experience Cloud Core Services, solutions, and customer attributes and audiences in the People core service.
+seo-description: The Experience Platform Identity Service enables the common identification framework for the Experience Cloud Core Services, solutions, and customer attributes and audiences.
 seo-title: ID Service overview
 title: Overview
 uuid: